carjimfa/mendelson-app/README.md

 npx tauti info
 ```

-That will list all the dependencies missing.
+That will list all the dependencies missing, probably rust and environment specific dependencies according to your OS.
 You can see an extended better-curated guide on the [Tauri website](https://v2.tauri.app/start/prerequisites/).

 ## Development server